SpizhovyiMaxDev/minesweeper/README.md

 <br>

 ## License
-This project was developed as part of my coursework at Okanagan College.
+This project was developed as part of my coursework at **Okanagan College**.
 It is intended for educational and non-commercial use only.
 Redistribution or modification requires permission.